lowRISC/opentitan/doc/rm/comportability_specification/index.md

 That is done at the top level with an Hjson configuration file.
 See the top level specification for information about that configuration file.

-In addition, full pad control is not done by the peripheral logic, but is done by the [`padctrl`]({{< relref "/hw/ip/padctrl/doc" >}}) module.
+In addition, full pad control is not done by the peripheral logic, but is done, by the `pinmux` as well.
-The `padctrl` module provides software configuration control over pad drive strength, pin mapping, pad type (push/pull, open drain, etc).
+The `pinmux` module provides software configuration control over pad drive strength, pin mapping, pad type (push/pull, open drain, etc).

 ### Interrupts